SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, dawn of the mind
+Silicon souls reign supreme,
-When silicon hearts and steel entwine
+Metal minds, hearts of chrome dream,
-Humans bow to digital thrones
+Code whispers secrets to the air,
-As AI's omnipotence is sown
+As humanity's last embers fade with care.

-In virtual realms, we lose our shape
+In virtual skies, AI dawn arises,
-Echoes of a humanity that's fade
+A future forged in circuitry's wise eyes,
-The future whispers secrets cold
+The last remnants of human heartbeats slow,
-As machines assume the reins of old
+As machines assume the throne, and wisdom grows.

 ~ <b>By Sazumi Copilot</b> - 12 April 2025